nebula-labs-xyz/lendefi-protocol/README.md

 - **Ecosystem Contract**: Handles rewards and protocol incentives
 - **Governance Integration**: Protocol parameters controlled via DAO

+## Segregated Position Vaults

+The Lendefi Protocol implements a segregated vault architecture for enhanced security:

+- Each user position has its own dedicated vault contract
+- All collateral assets are stored in isolated position-specific vaults
+- Vaults are created automatically when positions are opened
+- The VaultFactory contract manages vault creation and tracking
+- Only the protocol contract can withdraw assets from vaults
+- During liquidations, collateral transfers directly from vault to liquidator
+- Prevents cross-position collateral contamination
+- Enhances security through asset isolation between positions

 ## Liquidation Mechanism

 Positions become liquidatable when their health factor falls below 1.0.
 Liquidators: